-a.
-Responsibilities of the Local Purchasing Agency (LPA)
+A. Responsibilities of the Local Purchasing Agency (LPA)

-- i.
-When subsidized child care is approved, the LPA must notify the provider and recipient in writing as to the amount of the parental fee to be collected from the recipient using the Child Care Voucher (DCD-0446) or Child Care Action Notice (DCD-0450). - ii.
-The LPA must give the recipient a clear explanation of the parental fee policy, located on the Rights and Responsibilities NC FAST 20009. the specific charges imposed, and the recipient's responsibility for payment. - iii.
-Any change in the amount of the parental fee must be made known to the provider and recipient using the Child Care Action Notice (DCDEE-0450). - iv.
+- 1. When subsidized child care is approved, the LPA must notify the provider and recipient in writing as to the amount of the parental fee to be collected from the recipient using the Child Care Voucher (DCD-0446) or Child Care Action Notice (DCD-0450). - 2.
+The LPA must give the recipient a clear explanation of the parental fee policy, located on the Rights and Responsibilities NC FAST 20009. the specific charges imposed, and the recipient's responsibility for payment. - 3.
+Any change in the amount of the parental fee must be made known to the provider and recipient using the Child Care Action Notice (DCD-0450). - 4.
 Collection of past due parental fees are limited to 1 month prior to the provider's request for termination of services.
+Subsidy will not pay for more than one (1) month.
+Additionally, parental fees are due on the first of the month.
 Refer to Section C., 4 below regarding termination of child care arrangements when parental fees are not paid.

 Child care expenses affect the Work First, FNS and Medicaid benefits a family is eligible to receive; therefore, the child care worker should notify the Work First, FNS and Medicaid unit(s) of any parental fee assessed, the effective date and any changes in the parental fee.
-A copy of the Child Care Voucher (DCDEE-0446) or Child Care Action Notice (DCDEE-0450) can serve as the means of notification.
+A copy of the Child Care Voucher (DCD-0446) or Child Care Action Notice (DCD-0450) can serve as the means of notification.

-b.
-Responsibilities of the Family
+B. Responsibilities of the Family

-- i.
-The recipient is responsible for paying the parental fee for child care assistance directly to the child care provider. - ii.
+- 1. The recipient is responsible for paying the parental fee for child care assistance directly to the child care provider. - 2.
 Recipients must report the required reporting changes to their child care worker within ten (10) business days of the change.
-Change of contact information including address and telephone number; increase in income that exceeds 85% SMI this should NOT include irregular income fluctuations) based on the SMI chart posted on the DCDEE website; Change in recipient's choice of provider is needed or wanted; Recipient needs or wants to end child care services. - iii.
-Recipients may voluntarily report changes.
-Voluntary reporting made by the recipient should be entered into NC FAST by the child care worker if the change decreases the parent fee or increases the recipient's subsidy.
+Change of contact information including address and telephone number; increase in income that exceeds 85% SMI this should NOT include irregular income fluctuations) based on the SMI chart posted on the DCDEE website; Change in recipient's choice of provider is needed or wanted; Recipient needs or wants to end child care services.

-Refer to Chapter 11 Responding to Eligibility Changes and redetermination for recipient required and voluntary reporting. - iv.
-The child care worker may encourage the recipient to negotiate with the provider a parental fee payment plan that best suits the recipient's needs.
-The recipient and the provider may agree upon an individual plan for collecting parental fee payments at less than monthly intervals. - v.
+- 3. The child care worker may encourage the recipient to negotiate with the provider a parental fee payment plan that best suits the recipient's needs.
+The recipient and the provider may agree upon an individual plan for collecting parental fee payments at less than monthly intervals. - 4.
 Should a recipient choose a provider who charges more than the subsidy rate the LPA has authorized, the recipient may pay the difference between the provider's charge and the rate paid by the LPA however, the recipient is not required to pay the difference.
 If the recipient is unable or unwilling to pay the difference in this situation, another provider must be selected by the recipient.
-This is discussed further in Chapter 9.
+This is discussed further in Chapter 9. - 5.

-- vi.
 There may be cases where providers charge applicant/recipient additional fees for activities not included in the normal program of child care.
-These additional charges may include: - 1.
-Enrollment or registration fees when the fees are not paid using county funds; - 2.
-Fees for arriving late to pick up the child or for late payment of the fee; or - 3.
+These additional charges may include: - i.
+Enrollment or registration fees when the fees are not paid using county funds; - ii.
+Fees for arriving late to pick up the child or for late payment of the fee; or - iii.
 Special fees for activities such as swimming or dance lessons.